teodecampos/lungs_xray/README.md

 Obviously some labels actually refer to the same class.
 The class "selfie" is my background class, i.e., it's expected that a sample that does not contain an X-ray image of the lung will be classified as "selfie".

 A total of 1134 images were obtained, of which 80% was used for training and the remaining for validation.
-Fine tuning was done for 10 epochs, giving the error rate of 41.55% and confusion matrix below:
+Fine tuning was done with batch size of 64 samples, for 10 epochs, giving the error rate of 40.97% and confusion matrix below:

 ![Confusion matrix](conf_matrix_ResNet18_224px.png)